 Visitors can access a variety of amenities, including restrooms, water stations, and picnic areas.
 Refer to the USDA map for a complete list of amenities and their locations.

 Yes, Sabino Canyon is accessible to individuals with disabilities.
-The main Sabino Canyon trail is paved and wheelchair accessible, and there are several other trails that are also suitable for those with mobility impairments.
+The main Sabino Canyon trail is paved and wheelchair accessible, and there are some other trail sections that are also suitable for those with mobility impairments.
 The Visitor Center, restrooms, and picnic areas are also wheelchair accessible.
 The shuttle service that operates here is also wheelchair accessible, with ramps and space for wheelchairs.

 We definitely saw visitors in wheelchairs enjoying the scenic beauty of the canyon which is often hard to find in other national parks and outdoor recreation areas.